 - When you get to your stomach rub the oil in clockwise circular motions.

 - Gently give yourself a scalp massage with the warm oil (your hair will be so soft the following day!).
 You can lightly rub oil on your face, neck, even inside the ears and nose.

 - Once your whole body is lathered, let the oil sink into the skin for about 20 minutes.
 This is a great time to pull up your favorite guided meditation and settle in.

 - After about 20 minutes take a warm shower to remove any excess oil on the top of the skin.
 Don’t scrub or loofa here, just gently rinse.
 Most oils have gentle anti-microbial properties so you don’t need any soap on top of the oil.
 After you’ve removed the oil towel off and bask in all the self love you just gave yourself!

 What type of oil is right for me?

 - Fall: use a neutral oil like sunflower or almond oil.
 Once it starts to get cold and windy switch to sesame oil or a vata massage oil.

-If you’d like a more personalized oil recommendation schedule an Ayurvedic health coaching to learn more about your unique constitution.
+If you’d like a more personalized oil recommendation schedule an Ayurvedic health coaching session to learn more about your unique constitution.